Your gift is 100% tax deductible

 Other drugs and biological treatments are used to treat cancer, but aren’t considered chemotherapy.
 They often have different side effects than chemotherapy.
 Many are used along with surgery, chemo, or radiation therapy.

 Targeted therapies work by finding specific substances called proteins or receptors that some cancer cells have.
 The protein or receptor is precisely targeted by the drug, so normal cells are not affected by the drugs.
-This is different than how traditional chemotherapy drugs work.
+This is different from how traditional chemotherapy drugs work.
 Targeted drugs can be used as the main treatment for a cancer, or they may be used after treatment to keep the cancer under control or keep it from coming back.

 To learn more, see Targeted Therapy.